hedzr/progressbar/README.md

 Its original sample is pip installing ui.

-> To simplify our maintaining jobs, this repo was been tested under go1.18+.
+> To simplify our maintaining jobs, this repo was only tested at go1.18+.

 ## History